tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes-in-workplace.md

 category: main
 ---

 I started taking notes in workplace a few years back.
 What nudged me to start was that I occasionally forgot about my action items after a meeting; I felt forgetful.
-Since then, I've gone through different processes of note taking.
-Today, I want to share what my current process looks like.
+Since then, I've gone through different processes of note taking, and today I want to share what my current process looks like.

 I carry a small physical notebook with me everywhere.
 There are 3 categories that I always note: (1) to-do items, (2) questions, and (3) notable info.
 Then, later on, I transfer these notes into a digital form.